Home

 Whether it comes in the form of a charm, a fridge-magnet, a set of beads in a bracelet or combined with precious metals and stones, the evil eye is, contrary to its ominous name, the strongest good luck symbol not just in Turkey but in the whole of the Mediterranean!

-Find out more about it in our article Turkish Evil Eye.
+Find out more about evil eye Turkish souvenirs in our article Turkish Evil Eye.

 For someone living in the eastern Mediterranean area, Turkish coffee is an every day occurrence.
 That’s what is considered REAL coffee, as opposed to all these powdered instant coffees so often consumed in other parts of the world.

-But when someone from the other part of the world comes to visit, for them, having a cup of Turkish coffee can be quite a shock.
+But when someone from the other part of the world comes to visit, for them, having a cup of this coffee can be quite a shock.

 First of all, this coffee is very, very strong… second, they have no idea what to do with all this ground coffee that settles at the bottom of their cup.